kpn-dsh/dsh-cli/README.md

 command line of your workstation or from a script.
 Some of the capabilities of the tool are:

-* Calling all operations exposed in DSH resource management API from either the command line or from a script.
+* Calling all operations exposed in the DSH resource management API from either the command line or from a script.
 * Many additional and easier to use functions are provided.
 * Extensive help information on each level using the `--help` and `-h` flags,